EDI 860

 EDI 860 Purchase Order Change Request

-EDI 860 document is essential for maintaining accurate order information and ensuring smooth operations between buyers and sellers.
-In this guide, you'll learn about EDI 860 transaction sets.
+The EDi 860 document is required to maintain accurate order information and ensure smooth operation between buyers and vendors.
+In this guide, you will learn about the EDI 860 transaction sets.

 What is an EDI 860?